Posted on December 27, 2017 | | Categories: File Security

 If your data has *PUBLIC access rights, you can take steps to identify potential threats by monitoring for changes.
 Using a tool to log file changes and user activity will help you track unauthorized data access and find potential vulnerabilities in your environment.

 HelpSystems also recommends that businesses “use the security capabilities of the IBM i OS [and] secure data using resource-level security to protect individual application and data objects.”

 Contrary to popular belief, the files stored on the IBM i can be affected by viruses and malware.
 The IBM i itself can’t be contaminated by viruses created for computers, but its files are considered excellent “carriers,” delivering viruses, malware, and other threats from one network to the next.

-Software Engineering of America writes in an article on IBM i viruses that “the IFS can be an infection source for Windows desktops.”
-At the very least, this puts your IBM i data and sensitive information on employee workstations at risk.
-SEA also lists ransomware as a threat that can successfully encrypt your files, limiting access to important folders and databases.
+IT Jungle writes in an article on IBM i ransomware that the IBM i's IFS “can store and distribute Windows malware – including encryption-wielding ransomware strains.”
+This puts your IBM i data and sensitive information on employee workstations at risk.
+Ransomware is also a threat that can successfully encrypt your files, limiting access to important folders and databases.

 Viruses on the IBM i aren’t always detectable at first glance.
 The 2017 State of IBM i Security Study gives an example of a business that scanned their IBM i environment for viruses for the first time, as they’d believed the AS/400 couldn’t be infected.
 Upon completion, they were “shocked to find nearly 250,000 files infected by the CryptoWall virus.”